 Prioritization of Operations

-When LRs implement social distancing in lieu in-person interactions (e.g., change IRB- approved study procedures from an in-person interaction to a phone interaction, etc.), a modification is not required prior to implementation.
-In an effort to facilitate research during this public health crisis, as further noted above, protocol changes to implement various methods of social distancing must be added to the protocol at the next modification.
+When LRs implement physical distancing in lieu in-person interactions (e.g., change IRB- approved study procedures from an in-person interaction to a phone interaction, etc.), a modification is not required before implementing the change.
+LRs should include such changes as part of the next modification.
+Please see related listserv posting: SARS-CoV-2/COVID-19 Related IRB Modifications – Points to Consider